 - NetNanny & CyberPatrol – Not very well updated

-There are also some monitoring tools available (no filtering) and the following are not recommended:
+There are also some monitoring tools available (no filtering) and the following are not recommended at all:

 - Products by Retina-X — PhoneSherrif, TeenShield, MobileSpy